 Virtual Touchpad Technology for Smartwatches

-Our latest development for smart watch interfaces utilizes side-viewing cameras that monitor a virtual touchpad on the back of the hand.
+Our latest development for smart watch interfaces utilizes side-viewing cameras that monitor a virtual touchpad on the back of the user's hand.
 This new technology provides an interface that is simple to control, and as the display is always visible to the user it is more accurate.
 It is a perfect enhancement for smart watches and other wearable devices with very small displays.

-With this technology, a portion of the back of the hand is assigned as a virtual touchpad that maps the actual device's screen.
+With this technology, a portion of the back of the user's hand is assigned as a virtual touchpad that maps the actual device's screen.
 The user controls and communicates with the smart watch by tapping the virtual touchpad area.
 The virtual touchpad typically provides a larger area than the device's screen, with a shape similar to the screen.
 Side-viewing cameras determine the touch points of the user's fingers on the virtual touchpad area.

 Since the user controls the watch by tapping the virtual touchpad instead of tapping the actual screen, the finger does not obscure the small screen of the smart watch.
 As a result, selecting an icon is much easier when using the virtual touchpad, as shown in Fig. 1.
 Since the virtual touchpad area is significantly larger than the actual screen, this technology allows the selection of icons that are too closely grouped on the screen display.

 In the example illustrated in Fig. 1, ICON4 is selected when the user taps on the relative location of ICON4 on the virtual touchpad area.

 The user can tap or drag one or more fingers on the virtual touchpad area, as if the fingers touch the actual watch display.
 This virtual touchpad allows for a multitude of user controls and interface possibilities.
 Fig. 2 demonstrates how to enter text into the watch using the standard drag gesture on the virtual touchpad to draw the shape of the characters.